Summary: Improving Your Workplace Wellness 101

 FRESH AIR & INTENTIONAL BREAKS

 Are you someone who walks into the office and you’re immediately bombarded with emails and meeting requests?
-In the workplace, it’s all too common to think that the more you get done all at once, the better off you’ll be.
-When the reality of it is that taking breaks away from your screen to either get fresh air or walk around a bit can actually INCREASE your productivity and brain power.
+In the workplace, most think that the more you get done all at once, the better off you’ll be.
+The reality is that taking breaks away from your screen for fresh air or movement can actually INCREASE your productivity.
 According to research, more ‘aha moments’ occurred when professionals took an actual break in their day.
 Taking regular breaks can add to your engagement and in turn correlate to more productivity within your work.

 So how the heck do you go about taking these breaks?

 On top of those more frequent breaks, get outside if you can!
 Fresh air is proven to not only boost mental health, but also increase awareness, engagement and decrease stress levels.
-Plan to take your lunch outside or schedule a meeting in the form of walking to go grab a coffee together.
+Schedule outdoor lunch or coffee meetings to enjoy fresh air and movement.
 The fresh air will benefit everyone involved and allows you to get moving, hitting two birds with one stone!

-However, just like breaks, eating consistently and having meals ready to go for a busy day is important to increase quality of life, overall health, productivity and engagement.
+Prioritize consistent meals for enhanced quality of life, health, productivity, and engagement, akin to breaks.
 You cannot run at full speed ahead or at optimal capacity on an empty tank!